DCS-Web-Editor/dcs-web-editor-docs/docs/sections/triggers/triggers.md

 This window allows the user to upload trigger rules in .json format.

-Zone List:
+## Zone List

 ![ZoneList](./images/ZoneList.png)

-This window is similar in layout to the ones we covered before, so let's go over the main section:
+This window is similar in layout to the ones covered previously:

 - Zone Name displays the zone, as well as it's color.
 - ID is a unique identifier number.
 - Radius displays the size of the zone, in meters.
 - Properties displays the amount of property key-value pairs assigned to that zone.
 - Type shows the type zone, circle or polygon.
 - Hidden once again shows whether the unit is hidden or shown.

-Next are the Circle and Polygon buttons.
+## Circle and Polygon Zones

 These buttons are utilized to place the respective zones.

+`LClick + Drag` from the button to place the zones on the map.

 ## Zone Panel